KScott6/SCINet_walkthroughs/funannotate/install_documentation/README.md

 1) Check the separate BUSCO dataset folder (/project/arsef/databases/busco_datasets/lineages/)

 I downloaded all obd_10 eukaryora BUSCO datasets 1/30/25, as time goes on I'll probably add more datasets.

-If your desired dataset is stored in the busco_datasets/lineage/ folder, just copy the folder into the funannotate database folder **and change permissions on that folder**.
-Like so:
+**(!)** If your desired dataset is stored in the busco_datasets/lineage/ folder, just copy the folder into the funannotate database folder **and change permissions on that folder**.
+You need to do this **every time you add to this folder.**

+You can change permissions like so:

 ```bash
 cp -R /project/arsef/databases/busco_datasets/lineages/aves_odb10 /project/arsef/databases/funannotate_databases/